 Start reaching out to who you know and then consider who they may know to increase your chances of building relationships.

 Virtual webinars, conferences, and meet-ups don't require walking the floor and approaching individuals.
 However, you still have to show up because a wallflower is unimpressionable.
 Networking online requires a proactive approach, reaching out to others, and even speaking or posing questions by chat.
 Gain more confidence attending online calls, conferences, webinars, etc., considering the following:

-- Address your attire and appearance; is it appropriate for the engagement?
+- Is your attire and appearance appropriate for the event?

 - Ensure your background is tidy or use a blur filter

 - Eliminate or reduce potential distracting or off-putting sounds